 Maimonides gave the sages of Lunel the feeling that the fate and future of the Jewish People depended on them, that there were no others who could carry out this holy work, and that they were carrying the holy scepter of the Torah.
 He encouraged them and expressed his belief that they would find their own ways to lead and to teach the Torah.

-Flexible leadership, in this case, is expressed in the ability to delegate authority and to encourage other people to take leadership, (Jones and Nieto, 2015) even if they take a different direction.
+Flexible leadership, in this case, is expressed in the ability to delegate authority and to encourage other people to take leadership, (Jones & Nieto, 2015) even if they take a different direction.
 This letter is an expression of Maimonides’ self-awareness and clear understanding of the complex reality being faced by future generations.
 Maimonides led a process of change manifested in his effort to support and empower new leaders of the Jewish people from his unique source of authority.
-This letter demonstrates the characteristics of “ability to lead change processes, ability to communicate persuasively and the ability to motivate” as described in papers dealing with flexible leadership (Kaiser, Overfield, 2010, Yukl 2008, April, (Yukl, Mahsud, 2010) Baron, Rouleau, Grégoire, Baron (2018); Wilkes, Yip, Simmons, (2011); Landin, (2017); Hurtado and Mukherji (2015)
+This letter demonstrates the characteristics of “ability to lead change processes, ability to communicate persuasively and the ability to motivate” as described in texts dealing with flexible leadership (Baron et al., 2018; Hurtado & Mukherji, 2015; Kaiser & Overfield, 2010; Landin, 2017; Wilkes et al., 2011; Yukl 2008; Yukl & Mahsud, 2010).

-Letter to Yemen: Maimonides also wrote a letter of encouragement to the Yemenite Jews, who were at that time in a great spiritual crisis resulting from decrees against Jews and the appearance of a false messiah (Mazuz, 2014).
+Letter to Yemen.
+Maimonides also wrote a letter of encouragement to the Yemenite Jews, who were at that time in a great spiritual crisis resulting from decrees against Jews and the appearance of a false messiah (Mazuz, 2014).
 Through their leaders, Maimonides encouraged them with the following words:

 To the honored, great, and holy Master and Teacher, Jacob, wise and genial, dear and revered sage, son of the honored, great, and holy Master and Teacher, Nathaniel Fayyumi, distinguished Prince of Yemen, president of its congregations, leader of its communities, may the spirit of God rest upon him, and upon all his associates and upon all the scholars of the communities of Yemen.
 (Halkin & Hartman, 1993, p.
 93)